 Bing announced another launch and redesign of their search engine today.
 After making their search results cleaner and more accessible last week, Bing is turning its focus to a social search experience.
-So what is Bing offering besides new PPC advertising and display marketing tactics?
-Over the next few weeks before Bing officially goes live with the changes, a new three column design called Core Search, Snapshot and Sidebar panes.
+So, what is Bing offering besides new PPC advertising and display marketing tactics?
+Over the next few weeks, before Bing officially goes live with the changes, a new three column design called Core Search, Snapshot and Sidebar panes.
 Today, we will be focusing on the new Social Sidebar.

 Perhaps Bing’s most exciting and worthwhile change is their new social sidebar.
 Whenever you do a search (depending on how relevant Bing decides the search is) you will trigger a list of elements that correlate to your social network.
-The four elements that go into the search inquire are these listed: Ask Friends, Friends Who Might Know, People Who Know, Activity Feed.
+The four elements that go into the search inquiry are these listed: Ask Friends, Friends Who Might Know, People Who Know, Activity Feed.
 So what the heck do these even mean?
 Let’s dive down a little bit further.

 In all these are some pretty cool changes that will officially be seen within the next few days to weeks.
-Let us know what you think about the changes.